-Originally published in EdSurge on April 8, 2016
+This piece was originally published in EdSurge on April 8,2016.

 If you’ve been an instructor or a student in a class in higher education in the last 10 years, you probably used a learning-management system or LMS.
 There are plenty to choose from, including Blackboard, Canvas, Sakai, Moodle and D2L.
 Many of these systems started as small, nimble startups but have grown into large “learning-technology” organizations as they have matured.